LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: Related Work

 \subsection{Large Language Models for Autonomous Driving}

 The Large Language Model has proven highly effective in common-sense reasoning and zero-shot generalization.
-Building upon this foundation, the Multi-Modal Language Model (MLLM) incorporates additional modality encoding, extending its capacity to process and understand multi-modal data~\cite{comal, da2025generativeaitransportationplanning}.
+Building upon this foundation, the Multi-Modal LLM incorporates additional modality encoding, extending its capacity to process and understand multi-modal data~\cite{comal, da2025generativeaitransportationplanning}.

 To enhance the driving knowledge of LLM, some research adopts prompt-tuning approaches such as SurrealDriver~\cite{surrealdriver}.
 DiLu~\cite{dilu} constructs a closed-loop LLM-based knowledge-driven driving model using the simple Highway-env environment.
 Furthermore, LanguageMPC~\cite{languagempc} is the first to develop a controller that translates LLM decisions into actionable driving commands.
-While LLM-Assist~\cite{llmassist} refines the hyperparameters of rule-based controllers, PlanAgent~\cite{planagent} directly generates parameters of the planners.
+While LLM-Assist~\cite{llmassist} refines the hyperparameters of rule-based controllers, PlanAgent~\cite{planagent} directly generates planner parameters.
 Regarding fine-tuning LLMs for autonomous driving, LMDrive~\cite{lmdrive} has implemented the first LLM-based closed-loop end-to-end autonomous driving system based on the CARLA simulator.
 DriveMLM~\cite{drivemlm} introduces a novel framework that integrates LLMs with existing autonomous driving modules to take decision-making in real-world scenarios.
 In our approach, we encode the multi-modal perception inputs and employ a memory to improve its ability to understand driving scenarios.